endoflife-date/endoflife.date/products/nvidiaproducts.md

 ## Common misconceptions

-There are multiple GPUs with the same name but part of a different architecture (therefore different support status length), and there are also cases where a card is rebranded across series, for example:
+There are multiple GPUs with the same name but part of a different architecture (therefore different support status length), and there are also other cases to be careful of:

 ### Desktop: